Alaska Fishing Cruise

 Decisions: You'll wake each morning in a secluded, pristine cove.
 Enjoy a cup of coffee on the back deck while you ponder the difficult decisions of the day: Should you pick up crab or shrimp pots; fly fish for salmon, trout or steelhead; mooch for salmon; jig for halibut in the salt; play with some lingcod in the kelp; take in a little kayaking, or snap pictures of the breathtaking scenery?
 The Huntress may go 10 miles or 50 miles each day, depending on the fishing, the weather, and your group’s requests.
 Each trip’s itinerary is personalized.

-Fishing Season begins the third week of June and runs through August 31.
+Main Fishing Season begins the Monday after June 17th and runs through August 30th.

 Equipment: All salt and freshwater fishing gear, premium bait, are provided.
 Rain gear and boots are also provided.